alexiafy/aspect-extraction-from-greek-product-reviews/README.md

 # Aspect Extraction from Greek Product Reviews

 This is the github repository of the "Aspect Extraction from Greek Product Reviews" thesis, submitted for the partial fullfilment of the M.Sc.
-Data & Web Science
+Data & Web Science.

 ----------------------------------------------------
 **Abstract**: